 I was searching for a recipe that I could use my abundance of zucchini in...something pickled.
 Summer pickles that could be made easily, and not be canned traditionally. (gasp! yes, I do make refrigerator pickles!
 I like the instant gratification of them - and being able to use any vinegar's I want - leaves me open to discovering new flavor profiles!)
-This recipe is originally written using daikon and carrots - I decided to switch it up a bit and make mine using carrots, pickling cucumber and zucchini.
+This recipe is originally written by Use Real Butter and uses daikon and carrots.
+I decided to switch it up a bit and make mine using carrots, pickling cucumber and zucchini.
 On just the second day when I tasted these - I had to refrain from eating the entire jar! they are wonderful!
 I love the mellow flavor of Rice Vinegar!
 Give these a try - they are great as a snack or on a sandwich - even as a side to your lunch or dinner fare.
 Enjoy! ~ Diane

 wash and cut all vegetables into 'matchsticks" a bit thicker